iivariepic/JASSO-GPA-Checker/readme.md

 INSTRUCTIONS MANUAL

-1. Install the files (cloning the repository is the easiest)
+1. Install the files (from releases)

 2. Get an ENGLISH transcript of records from peppi